Methods Manual – Part 1: Effectiveness Review Methods

 Step 6: Screen the Studies Identified in the Search

 Screening begins once the team obtains the library search results.
 Community Guide reviews commonly have several thousand references in the search yield.
 The search is broad to ensure that all relevant studies are captured.
-The CGO uses a systematic review software management program to help with the screening process.
+The CGP uses a systematic review software management program to help with the screening process.

 The team screens based on the inclusion and exclusion criteria in place.